Top Data Analytics Technology Trends 2021

-Here, we present top technology trends that will not only power innovative businesses in 2021 but will also be on top of CIOs agenda when strategizing where to make the early mover advantage next.
+Here, we present top data analytics trends that will not only power innovative businesses in 2021 but will also be on top of CIOs agenda when strategizing where to make the early mover advantage next.

-Here's our short video summarizing the technology trends
+Here's our short video summarizing the trends of 2021

-Business Intelligence for enterprises is evolving in complexity and in their ability to crunch even bigger throughput of data, while also enabling non-technical users to be able to do meaningful analysis for themselves.
-Augmented Analytics, which emerged on the scene over the last couple of years now, is witnessing rising adoption and use cases within enterprises and makes the first on our list of data analytics trends.
+Business Intelligence for enterprises is evolving in complexity and in their ability to crunch even bigger throughput of data, while also enabling non-technical users to be able to do meaningful analysis for themselves, use of augmented analytics is witnessing rising adoption.
+And such Augmented Analytics feature is offered by Qlik with Insight Advisor

 Augmented analytics holds the potential to impact every value chain within the enterprise data analytics process - enriching stages from data preparation, to insight discovery and sharing.
 By integrating Artificial Intelligence into all these steps, enables more human-machine collaboration and creating a genuinely self-service paradigm.

 Technology research company, Gartner coined the term X-analytics in 2020.
 Here X refers to any kind of raw data format - tables, videos, text, audio, etc. As the world was ravaged by the Covid19 pandemic in 2020 and businesses scrambled to come up with business continuity and recovery plans, X-analytics has grown in importance for enterprises of all sizes to arrive at cutting-edge business intelligence solutions and has therefore emerged as important data analytics trends.